 Could you stop in time?

 Be aware of the symptoms that your brakes need some attention, including vibrating, spongy or slow responding brake pedal, strange sounds or difficult handling when applying pressure to your brakes.
 If your car is doing any of these you should get it checked out by a specialist.
-Brake inspections form part of our 65 Point Safety Check, so if you have concerns call us today and book in.
+Brake inspections form part of our 65 Point Vehicle Inspection Report, so if you have concerns call us today and book in.

 Driving on worn tyres is dangerous.
 Now is the time to check that your tyres have plenty of tread left.
 If your tyres are wearing unevenly, this could indicate that your shock absorbers or some other vital part of your steering and suspension systems are due for service or replacement.
 Find out more about the components that affect your tyre wear on the links below:

 Driving on tyres that are incorrectly inflated won't just cost you money on additional fuel; it can also impact your stopping ability.
 You can usually find manufacturers recommendations on a panel inside the driver side door.